Alfred North Whitehead (1861 – 1947)

 All of these thinkers share at least the first four characteristics that Rescher views as basic tendencies of process thinkers.
 In Rescher’s words:

-- Time and change are among the principle categories of metaphysical understanding.
+- Time and change are among the principal categories of metaphysical understanding.

 - Process is a principle category of ontological description.